omnivector-solutions/jobbergate-api/README.md

     pip install -r requirements/requirements.txt
     ```

+1. Create a file under include/ with your correct stack info in it.
+    ```bash
+    cp include/us-west-2/staging.yaml include/us-west-2/<your_name>.yaml
+    # you may also use eu-north-1 instead
+    ```

+    Edit <your_name>.yaml and change "staging" to your name, throughout.

 1. In AWS Systems Manager/Parameter Store, you need to create some parameters.

-    For each parameter, replace your_name with a new unique name (probably
-    your name).
-These are the parameters you're creating:

-    - /jobbergate-api/your_name/DATABASE_NAME
-    - /jobbergate-api/your_name/DATABASE_PASS
-    - /jobbergate-api/your_name/DATABASE_USER
-    - /jobbergate-api/your_name/REGISTER_VERIFICATION_URL
-    - /jobbergate-api/your_name/SENTRY_DSN

-    For the most part you can copy these from `/jobbergate-api/staging/*`.

-1. Install OpenVPN software, and confirm that you can succesfully connect to the `.ovpn` config.

-   **Your development environment at https://jobbergate-api-YOURNAME.omnivector.solutions is NOT reachable without a VPN connection into AWS.**

-1. Create a file under secrets/ with your correct stack info in it.
     ```bash
-    cp secrets/staging.yaml secrets/<your_name>.yaml
+    # change your_name to the same name you used to create the yaml file
+    ./scripts/ssmparameters.py <your_name>
+    # if you are using eu-north-1, you will want to add a region flag:
+    # ./scripts/ssmparameters.py <your_name> --region eu-north-1
     ```

-    Edit <your_name>.yaml and change "staging" to your name, throughout.
+    If you're not sure what the values should be, copy them from the current
+    values in AWS SSM under `/jobbergate-api/staging/*`.

+1. Install OpenVPN software, and confirm that you can succesfully connect to the `.ovpn` config.

+   **Your development environment at https://jobbergate-api-YOURNAME-us-west-2.omnivector.solutions is NOT reachable without a VPN connection into AWS.**

 1. (If necessary) Install docker.